 Historic Smithville’s Floating Trees

 Take a trip back in time to historic Smithville—a charming town with a quaint New England feel.
-The star attractions here are the beautiful, illuminated trees that float in Lake Meone—the displays are synched to holiday music so they look like they’re dancing on the water once the sun sets.
-During the day, kids can hang out with a talking tree (your littlest guys will find this hysterical), ride a train and even sit with Mrs. Claus and listen to a Christmas story.
+The star attractions are the beautiful, illuminated trees that float in Lake Meone—the displays are synced to holiday music so they look like they’re dancing on the water once the sun sets.
+During the day, kids can hang out with a talking tree (your lil' guys will find this hysterical), ride a train and even sit with Mrs. Claus and listen to a Christmas story.

 Holiday in the Park

 1 Six Flags Blvd., Jackson

 This amusement park usually shuts down after Fright Fest in October, but Great Adventure is staying open through the end of the year.
-Ride the coasters (bundle up!) and enjoy the park decked out for the holidays—the park promises a million sparkling lights—plus pine and peppermint smells in the air (really!)
-Be sure to look out for carolers, stage shows, Santa meet and greets and a guaranteed “snow shower” each night.
+Ride the coasters (bundle up!) and enjoy the park decked out for the holidays—it promises life size ornaments for the perfect photo op, fire pits to roast your own s'mores and more.
+Be sure to look out for carolers, stage shows, Santa meet and greets and New Year's Eve fireworks.